eddie-energy/eddie/CONTRIBUTING.md

 ## Running

+The following instructions are for local development on the EDDIE Framework.
+For AIIDA, please refer to its own [README](./aiida/README.md) instead.

 The EDDIE Framework requires at least a database to run, and you might want to set up additional services depending on your use-case.
 The simplest way to set up such services is to use their Docker configuration in `env/docker-compose.yml`.